Pitfalls in Machine Learning Research: Reexamining the Development Cycle: Introduction

 It is important to note that we are not merely claiming that some research is morally dubious.
 While some of the research we discuss in this paper \textit{is} morally dubious, we see the same problems in research that isn't, including neural architecture search, the ImageNet dataset, and route-finding algorithms.
 Problems in the machine learning development cycle also appear when machine learning is applied to other fields of science.
 For example, \citet{liu2019comparison} found that out of tens of thousands of papers on deep learning published in the medical imaging literature, only a tiny fraction were methodologically sound.

 The objective of this paper is to identify and illustrate common pitfalls in the machine learning development cycle.
 It is not to shame or embarrass particular researchers or organizations.
 For every example we cite in this paper, there are a dozen other examples that could have been given.
 Furthermore, all of the pitfalls raised in this paper are problems that have come up in our own work.
-The first author has withdrawn multiple submitted papers after issues raised in this paper were brought to their attention and has had to explain to end-users that models they developed could not be put into practice due to methodological shortcomings.
+The first author has withdrawn submitted papers after issues we raise were brought to her attention and has had to explain to end-users that models they developed could not be put into practice due to methodological shortcomings.
 The second author has worked on data-driven modeling for years, and regrets not always scrutinizing data sources and delivering evaluations that could have been more rigorous.

 While some of the issues are things that individual researchers can address in their work, many are not.
 Even when the problems can be addressed individually, the culture of machine learning research fails to enforce important behavioral norms.
 We aim to fix that.